-Careys Design Team (CDT) delivered a complex temporary works design for the basement expansion at Rathbone Square in London.
-The complexity of the works required an exceptional visualization and modelling strategy from CDT who delivered construction sequencing and design works for the project.
+Careys delivered a complex temporary works design for the basement expansion at Rathbone Square in London.
+The complexity of the works required an exceptional visualization and modelling strategy from our team who delivered construction sequencing and design works for the project.

 The Rathbone Square project was characterized by a range of logistical and site-based challenges, including the installation of temporary works within the existing basement.
-CDT identified that installation of traditional steel props would be unfeasible due to the challenge of maneuvering them within the confined space of the basement.
-To overcome this, CDT designed an innovative concrete propping system which could be installed in-situ and then later removed.
+Our in-house team identified that installation of traditional steel props would be unfeasible due to the challenge of maneuvering them within the confined space of the basement.
+To overcome this, we designed an innovative concrete propping system which could be installed in-situ and then later removed.

 Construction Method Simulation: